mandelbrot-eye/headline-analyzer/README.md

-# World's history through analysis of the newspaper's headlines
+# World's history through analysis of New York Times headlines.
 Scraping the headlines of the newspapers and tringing the neuronal network to create new headlines based on the old ones.
 ___

 ## The outline of the project:
 1. Choosing the subjects and methods of the study
 2. Scraping the data
-3. Cleaning the data
+3. Profiling and cleaning the data
-4. Exploration and Sentiment analysis
+4. Exploration and vizualization of the data
+5. Preprocessing the data
-5. NLP analys
+6. NLP analys
+  6a.
+  6b.
+Sentiment analysis
+  6c.
+Tokenization and vectorization of thr data
+  6d.
-6. Choosing the Text generating model
+7. Choosing the Text generating model
-7. Training of the NN
+8. Training of the NN
-8. Deploying the model and results
+9. Deploying the model.
+Results

 ### Choosing the subject and methods of the study
 ~~This was mistaken text~~